NetApp/Puppet-with-NetApp-Service-Level-Manager/README.md

 	[type netapp]
 	[url https://admin:Netapp1!@scspr0333377003.gdl.englab.netapp.com:8443/]
 ```
+## Modules and Attribute-List
-3. List all the NSLM puppet modules and attribute the details of each module:
+List of all the NSLM puppet modules and attribute, with the details of each module:
 ```
 a) slo_cifsshare : Module to manage cifsshare
 ```